Direct download link

 Direct download link (DDL), or simply direct download, is a term used within the Internet-based file sharing community.
 It is used to describe a hyperlink that points to a location within the Internet where the user can download a file.
 When used in conversation, DDL distinguishes itself from other forms of peer-to-peer (P2P) downloading architectures in that it uses a client–server architecture, where 100-percent of the file is stored on a single file server or in parallel across multiple file servers in a server farm.

 Originally, P2P was used to distribute large sized files without requiring much bandwidth on the part of any one node.
-However, because of sharing issues, such as the lack of seeding of torrents, throttling of a node's file sharing ports by an Internet service provider, or lawsuits because of uploading copyrighted material, direct downloads has become a popular and legal alternative among Leechers.
+However, because of sharing issues, such as the lack of seeding of torrents, throttling of a node's file sharing ports by an Internet service provider, or lawsuits because of uploading copyrighted material, direct download links have become a popular alternative among leechers.
 There is also an increase in businesses offering gigabytes of free bandwidth and storage space.